-Contraception status is assessed and documented at every scheduled clinic visit from screening through confirmation of viral resuppression following ART reinitiation for a participant who was assigned female sex at birth and who is sexually active in a way that could cause that participant to become pregnant.
+Contraception status is assessed and documented at every scheduled clinic visit from screening through confirmation of viral resuppression following ART reinitiation for a participant who is capable of becoming pregnant and who is sexually active in a way that could cause that participant to become pregnant.
 Prior to enrollment and until viral resuppression is confirmed following ART reinitiation, staff will ask participants to verbally confirm their use of adequate contraceptive methods (see Appendix B).
-A participant who was assigned female sex at birth and is sexually active in a way that could cause that participant to become pregnant should be reminded at all scheduled clinic visits of the importance of using contraception and should be referred to specific counseling, information, and advice as needed.
+A participant who is sexually active in a way that could cause that participant to become pregnant should be reminded at all scheduled clinic visits of the importance of using effective contraception (ie, IUD or hormonal) in addition to barrier protection (ie, condoms) to prevent HIV transmission to sexual partner(s) and should be referred to specific counseling, information, and advice as needed.
 This reminder should be documented in the participant's study record.

-Self-reported infertility-including having reached menopause (no menses for 1 year) or having undergone hysterectomy, bilateral oophorectomy, or tubal ligation-must be documented in the participant's study record.
+Infertility-including having reached menopause (no menses for 1 year) or having undergone hysterectomy, bilateral oophorectomy, or tubal ligation-must be documented in the participant's study record.